-- ply for season dates, shooting hours, and bag and possession limits. - Hunters may possess and use only approved nontoxic shot while in the field. - Hunters may not enter closed areas to retrieve birds.
-Therefore, allow enough room between the closed area boundary and where you're hunting to retrieve your birds. - Camping is not permitted on the refuges. - Prohibited activities include wood cutting and gathering, littering, disturbing or removing plants or natural objects, and removing artifacts of antiquity.
+- Current state and federal regulations apply for season dates, shooting hours, and bag and possession limits. - Hunters may possess and use only approved nontoxic shot while in the field. - Hunters may not enter closed areas to retrieve birds.
+Therefore, allow enough room between the closed area boundary and where you're hunting to retrieve your birds.

+- Camping is not permitted on the refuges. - Prohibited activities include wood cutting and gathering, littering, disturbing or removing plants or natural objects, and removing artifacts of antiquity.
 Shell casings and ammunition boxes are litter.
 Failure to make a reasonable effort to retrieve litter could result in a citation.